 Z-Track Eliminates Zero Drift

 For example, the value of FVC together with FEV1 can help diagnose the type of lung disease present.

-- Positionally insensitive devices – Maintaining consistent and highly accurate handheld readings regardless of physical orientation of the Spirometry device.
+- Positionally insensitive devices – Maintaining consistent and highly accurate handheld readings regardless of physical orientation of the spirometer.

-- Sensor accuracy, total error band and short-term zero stability are the best in the industry – Ensuring consistently precise Spirometry measurements, yielding faster and more accurate patient diagnosis.
+- Sensor accuracy, total error band and short-term zero stability are the best in class – ensuring consistently precise Spirometry measurements, yielding faster and more accurate patient diagnosis.

-- Warm-up time is essentially eliminated – Excellent choice for time critical installation applications.
+- Warm-up time is essentially eliminated – Excellent choice for time critical applications.